 If you’re thinking about taking a staycation in Northern Ireland, the Causeway Coastal Route is a must.
+This is one of the best road trips in the UK!
 You could spend 1-5 days road tripping the route and spend the rest of your Northern Ireland staycation in Belfast and Derry (the Causeway Coastal Route links the two).

 There are plenty of places to stop on the Causeway Coastal Route, including the seaside towns of Portrush and Portstewart, the Dark Hedges of Armoy, and, of course, the famous Giant’s Causeway.

 You’ll find lots of hotels, guesthouses and campsites along the route, so if you’re looking for a staycation where you are constantly on the move, this is a great option!
 Alternatively, you could stay in one of the beach towns, like Portstewart, and use it as a base to explore the sights of Northern Ireland.

 There are so many beautiful places to visit in the UK, so if you’re planning a staycation this summer, you certainly won’t be missing out!